-As a Certified Birth Doula I provide specialized care to help families achieve the best possible birth outcome.
+As a Certified Birth Doula and Childbirth Educator I provide specialized care and education to help families achieve the best possible birth outcome.
 In the prenatal period we will focus birth education, creating a trusting relationship, learning your desires for your birth and preparing for the 4th trimaster.
-Throughout labor and delivery I will provide support to you and your chossen birth team, providing physical comfort measures, emotional support, and assistance in meeting your goals while working with your healthcare providers.
-Immediately after birth I will provid assistance establishing breastfeeding and make sure Mom and Baby are well taken care of prior to my departure.
+Throughout labor and delivery I will provide support to you and your chosen birth team, assist with physical comfort measures, emotional support, and assistance in meeting your goals while working with your birth partner and healthcare providers.
+Immediately after birth I will provide assistance establishing breastfeeding and make sure Mom and Baby are well taken care of prior to my departure.

 Birth Doula Package $1025- Includes 2-3 prenatal visits, labor support and one postpartum followup visit